Snapcast Multi-Room Audio System: 5 Rooms Under $300

 mixer_type "software"

-}Control playback with mpc on the command line, ncmpcpp
+}Control playback with mpc, the ncmpcpp

 Spotify via Librespot